fastify/fastify-mysql/README.md

   console.log(`server listening on ${fastify.server.address().port}`)
 })
 ```
-As you can see there is no need to close the client, since is done internally.
+As you can see there is no need to close the client, since it is done internally.

 Async/await is supported, when register `promise` option is `true`:
 ```js